-8. Forced marriage
+8. Forced marriage and/or Honour-based Abuse

 - 8.1 For the purpose of this policy, a "forced marriage" is defined as a marriage that is entered into without the full and free consent of one or both parties, and where violence, threats or any other form of coercion is used to cause a person to enter into the marriage.
+Forced marriage is classed as a crime in the UK. - 8.2 So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so-called HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
+Where staff are concerned that a child might be at risk of HBA, they must contact the Designated Safeguarding Lead or Deputy as a matter of urgency.

-Forced marriage is classed as a crime in the UK. - 8.2 As part of HBA, staff will be alert to the signs of forced marriage including, but not limited to, the following: - Becoming anxious, depressed and emotionally withdrawn with low self-esteem - Showing signs of mental health disorders and behaviours such as self-harm or anorexia - Displaying a sudden decline in their educational performance, aspirations or motivation - Regularly being absent from school - Displaying a decline in punctuality - An obvious family history of older siblings leaving education early and marrying early - 8.3 If staff members have any concerns regarding a child who may have undergone, is currently undergoing, or is at risk of, forced marriage, they will speak to the DSL and local safeguarding procedures will be followed this could include referral to CSCS, the police or the Forced Marriage Unit.
+As part of HBA, staff will also be alert to the signs of forced marriage including, but not limited to, the following:

+- Becoming anxious, depressed and emotionally withdrawn with low self-esteem - Showing signs of mental health disorders and behaviours such as self-harm or anorexia - Displaying a sudden decline in their educational performance, aspirations or motivation - Regularly being absent from school - Displaying a decline in punctuality - An obvious family history of older siblings leaving education early and marrying early - 8.3 If staff members have any concerns regarding a child who may have undergone, is currently undergoing, or is at risk of, forced marriage, they will speak to the DSL/DDSL and local safeguarding procedures will be followed this could include referral to CSC, the police or the Forced Marriage Unit. - 8.4 The Marriage and Civil Partnership (Minimum Age) Act 2022 came into force in February2023 means that 16 and 17 year olds will no longer be allowed to marry or enter a civil partnership, even if they have parental consent.
+Any concerns that students may be getting married should be referred to the DSL/DDSL.